open-cpp-libraries/src/README.md

 # Open C++ Libraries

-The OCL provides free header-only C++ source libraries.
+The OCL provides free header-only C++ source libraries for usage in C++ application development.
+Module includes a `core` library containing algorithms and containers for C++20 or later, and a `fix` module designed to parse `Financial Exchange Protocol` messages in modern C++.

-These libraries are designed to serve C++ developers and were built on top of the Boost C++ libraries and C++ SL.
+These libraries were built on top of the Boost C++ libraries and C++ SL.

-More information can be found at [ocl.nekernel.org](ocl.nekernel.org).
+Documentation can be found at: [ocl.nekernel.org](ocl.nekernel.org).

 ##### Copyright (c) 2025 Amlal El Mahrouss & OCL Authors, Licensed under BSL 1.0